Bursary for Post- secondary Education in French

 As a memorial to Mrs. J.G.
-Andison and as a tribute to her fine personal qualities and her outstanding service to the community, a prize has been endowed by her friends to be made to a student in the field of French Language and Literature with high scholastic standing and promise, and deserving of financial assistance.
+Andison and as a tribute to her fine personal qualities and her outstanding service to the community, a prize has been endowed by her friends to be made to a student in the field of French Language and Literature with high scholastic standing and promise.

 Prizes of the Ambassador of Switzerland

 A book written in the appropriate language by a Swiss author is awarded each year to an outstanding student of French Language and Literature, to a student with high standing in Germanic Studies and to a student with high standing in Italian.

 French, Hispanic and Italian Studies Departmental Book Prizes

 The Department of French, Hispanic and Italian Studies awards a number of book prizes to outstanding students who have taken its courses.
 These awards are made on the recommendation of the department.

 A scholarship is awarded to an undergraduate student entering the fourth year of an honours or major program in Hispanic Studies with an overall first-class standing in the third year of studies.
 The award is made on the recommendation of the Department of French, Hispanic and Italian Studies

 Scholarships have been endowed by C. Jane DeVitt in memory of her husband, C.A.
 Stuart DeVitt (BA 1937) for students specialising in Italian or Italian Studies.
 The awards are made on the recommendation of the Department of French, Hispanic and Italian Studies and, in the case of graduate students, in consultation with the Faculty of Graduate and Post-doctoral Studies

 (value in 2018: $1,000)*